1. Introduction to Ragdoll Cats

 5. Training and Socialization

 Ragdolls are intelligent and respond well to training.
-They are eager to please, making them easy to litter train and teach basic commands like "sit" or "come."
+They are eager to please, making it easy to litter train and teach basic commands like "sit" or "come."
 Early socialization is essential for helping Ragdolls adjust to new environments and people.
 These cats are naturally social and thrive in a family setting where they can receive attention and companionship.
 They also get along well with other pets, including dogs, with the right introductions and gentle socialization.

 6. Health Considerations